 d.
 Signed Personal Declaration for Study Abroad

-If you are applying to Indiana University, Bloomington or Washington and Lee University, you will be asked to complete an interview in late January.
+If you are applying to Indiana University, Bloomington, you will be asked to complete an interview in late January.
 Please include in your motivational letter why you wish to study at these universities.